wagerfield/onno/docs/api.md

 In the example above, the `width` render function is passed to the `styled` div.
 Any `props` on the `Box` component that match the provided `propsKeys` will be mapped to the rendered style objects.

-Since "width" _and_ "w" are passed as `propsKeys` both keys can be used as `props` to render the provided value to the style objects.
+Since "width" _and_ "w" are passed as `propsKeys` both can be used as `props` to render the provided value to the style objects.
 This interface allows you to create multiple aliases for the same key value mapping.

 The order of keys in `propsKeys` defines the order of precedence.
-In the last example where both "w" and "width" are set on `Box` the "width" value takes precedence over the "w" value since it appears first in the `propsKeys` array.
+In the last example where both "w" and "width" are set on `Box` the "width" prop value takes precedence over "w" since it appears first in the `propsKeys` array.

 ### `styleKeys`